I Found Jesus. He Was Behind the Sofa the Whole Time.

 Half and Half

-Not surprisingly, Debbie too began to have inappropriate relationships.
+Not surprisingly, by her early teens, Debbie began to act out through a series of destructive relationships.
 “When stuff like that happens to you as a child, you just seek it out,” says Debbie.
-To cope, she began using her numbing agent of choice: alcohol.
+To cope, she turned to her emotional numbing agent of choice: alcohol.
+She would spend the next five decades trying to escape its clutches.

 “I’m Sorry.
 Please Write Back.”

-Today, life looks a lot more promising.
-The passage of time has something to do with it.
-At almost 60, Debbie knows her days of running amok, “like a rolling stone with no direction home” are over.
-Still, she struggles with a gnawing feeling of abandonment.
+At almost 60, Debbie knows her days of running amok “like a rolling stone with no direction home” are over.
+Still, she struggles with abandonment.

-Ironically, Debbie asks a similar question about her oldest son.
-Incarcerated for several years, he wouldn’t speak to her and didn’t want a relationship.
-Recently, in an attempt to make amends, she sent him a letter.
-Debbie asked for his forgiveness, expressing her deep remorse for not being the mother he needed.
-“I’m so very sorry for all my past mistakes with you,” Debbie wrote.
-“With all my heart, I wish you could re-live your childhood, to play and be happy.
+Debbie asks a similar question about her oldest son, though she never questioned that she played a significant role in his continued refusal to have contact with her.
+Desperate to make amends, she sent her incarcerated son a letter.
+“I’m so very sorry for all my past mistakes,” Debbie wrote.
+“With all my heart, I wish you could have the childhood you never had—to play and be happy.
 I love you so much.”

-She was hoping for a reply but never received one…until now.
+She hoped for a reply but until very recently had never received one.

 “Please tell her I’m okay.”

-That letter, as it turned out, was from Debbie’s son, Justin—the prodigal son of the prodigal daughter in a world full of prodigals making their way home.
-Justin ended the letter with the words that Debbie had longed to hear, “Prison sucks, but me and God talk every day, he said.
-“We’re settling our differences.
+That letter was from Debbie’s son, Justin—the prodigal son of the prodigal daughter.
+He ended the letter with something Debbie had longed to hear: “Prison sucks, but me and God our settling our differences.
+We talk every day.
 Thankfully, we’re now on the same page.
 And it feels good to be walking on the right path—getting closer to Him after spending years wasting my life.”

 The Baptism and the Box

-On Sept.
-1, 2024, Debbie was getting ready to be baptized at a local church.
-She was excited beyond words.
+On September 1, 2024, Debbie was baptized at a local church.
 Both of her grandsons were there, and both heeded the altar call.

 Today, Debbie is nine months sober and growing by leaps and bounds.
 She is walking through those parts of her painful past that have kept her stuck in a cycle of anger and unforgiveness.
 Some of that pain she had kept locked up for decades—encased in a dust-covered box underneath her bed.
 When asked what that box contained, she answers, “The rapist…to be specific, a piece of clothing I was wearing when I was raped.”

-Recently, Debbie summoned the courage to finally open the box…throwing out the piece of clothing that was connected to the most traumatic day of her life.
+Recently, Debbie summoned the courage to finally open the box, throwing out the piece of clothing connected to the most traumatic day of her life.
 “I forgave those boys,” said Debbie.
 “It was the hardest thing I ever did but I just couldn’t carry that burden one more day.”

 The Robe

 Before her mother died, she had given her daughter a gift of a purple bathrobe.
-It hangs on a hook in her room…the only thing left to remind her of that once troubled relationship.
-The gift was no fluke.
-Purple, it was pointed out to Debbie, is the color of royalty—a color we see represented countless times in the Bible.
+It hangs on a hook in her room—the only thing left to remind her of that once troubled relationship.
+Purple, it was pointed out to Debbie, is the color of royalty—a color represented countless times in the Bible.
 It’s doubtful her mother knew then the significance of that gift.
 But she knows now.
 “For now we see through a glass, darkly; but then face to face: now I know in part; but then shall I know fully even as also I am known” (I Cor.
 13:12.)

-As for her mother, if she could send a letter of amends to her daughter from the Other Side her letter might sound a lot like the one Debbie had sent her son:
+As for her mother, if she could send a letter of amends from the Other Side, it might sound a lot like the one Debbie sent her son:

 ###